Cocoon Kin Kid’s Club - Information for Enrolled Families

 We may engage in messy or muddy play, so please dress your child in clothing that is suitable for this.
 Art aprons are provided for some activities and use of these will be encouraged but not forced, and doesn’t guarantee all clothing will be protected.
 There is no standard of dress code here - it is important your child is comfortable - superheroes, pyjamas and all the stains are welcomed.

-Although suncream will be provided to the children throughout the day, please ensure your child has had suncream applied before arrival or feel free to use the supplied one at drop off.
+Although suncream will be provided as required to the children throughout the day, please ensure your child has had suncream applied before arrival or feel free to use the supplied one at drop off.

 Please ensure all of your child’s belongings are clearly labelled.
 We recommend using one large bag to contain all items required.